Jonathan25J/PMCSearcher/README.md

 # PMCSearcher
-A useless plugin that makes it possible to lookup certain profiles from PlanetMinecraft
+A useless plugin that makes it possible to lookup certain profiles from PlanetMinecraft or to search through new datapacks /pmu <user>

-+ /pmu <user>
+/pmd